milhaves/milhaves.github.io/content/project/Master's Thesis (Current)/index.md

   - Bio-inspired
 ---

-I'm currently working on a passively-grasping foot for the Husky Carbon quadruped platform that will allow it traverse narrow paths such as pipes.
+I'm currently working on a passively-grasping foot for the Silicon Synapse Lab's quadruped platform, Husky Carbon, that will allow it traverse narrow paths such as pipes.
 More pictures and information to come.

 <!--more-->